Marhaba Lebanon! – Solo Trip to Beirut and Beyond…

 The tail end of my trip to Cairo coincided with a one-week country-wide public holiday.
 Naturally, I began looking for where to spend this time before returning to Nairobi.
-Having visited a few other cities in Egypt in my previous travels to the country, I began to look outward.
+Having visited a few other cities in Egypt in my previous travels, I began to look outward.

 In the end, visiting Lebanon was my overall best choice.
 Reachable by only a short one-hour flight from Cairo and being fairly accessible to Nigerians due to its conditional visa-on-arrival policy, it seemed like the perfect option.